Fall foliage and beyond: 15 best places to visit in September

 2. Cozumel, Mexico

-With friendly locals, myriad marine life and clear-as-glass waters to wade through, this Mexican island is a diver’s paradise – and September is the perfect time to visit.
-Cozumel is just off the coast of Yucatan state, which is home to popular party city Cancún and Chichén Itzá, one of the seven wonders of the world.
+With friendly locals, a myriad of marine life, and clear-as-glass waters to wade through, this Mexican island is a diver’s paradise – and September is the perfect time to visit.
+Cozumel is just off the coast of Yucatan state, which is home to popular party city Cancún and Chichén Itzá, one of the seven wonders of the world, so you can get the perfect mixture of party and culture all while chilling on some sandy beaches under world class sunsets.

 3. Northern Territory, Australia